misiektoja/github_monitor/README.md

 # github_monitor

-github_monitor is a Python script which allows for real-time monitoring of Github users activities including profile and repositories changes.
+github_monitor is an OSINT tool written in Python which allows for real-time monitoring of Github users activities including profile and repositories changes.

 ## Features